Juthungi: History

-The Juthungi invaded Italy in 259-260, but on their way back they were defeated near Augsburg on 24-25 April 260 by Marcus Simplicinius Genialis (this is recorded on a Roman victory altar found in 1992).
-At this time the Roman Empire lost control of this part of the limes.
+The first surviving record of the Juthungi is when they invaded Italy in 259-260, but on their way back they were defeated and put to flight near Augsburg on 24-25 April 260 by Marcus Simplicinius Genialis.
+This is recorded on the Roman-made Augsburg Victory Altar, found in Augsburg in 1992.
+This record describes the Juthungi as Semnones, calling them “the barbarian people the Semnones, or — more precisely — the Juthungi” (barbaros gentis Semnonum sive Iouthungorum).